 MassHort’s fencing off of the area this year, which makes walking or running around the ring road alongside traffic increasingly hairy, has gotten the attention of State Rep. David Linsky and the Department of Conservation and Recreation (it’s unclear whether any changes will be made).

-I later watched as two adults and a young girl, sled in tow, were informed by the fun police that they were not allowed to access the hill.
+I later watched as two adults and a young girl, sled in tow, were informed by the fun police that they were not allowed to access the hill, as sledders have done for decades.
 They were referred to a nearby slope.
 Alternatives in town, depending on where you live, might include the steeper hill at Wellesley College (a police officer there told me there was a good crowd on Saturday morning), the slope at the Warren Building in Wellesley Hills, and others.

 MassHort has decided at this point not to post signs, though it could get pretty old for employees to hang out and play Scrooge.
 A neighborhood Dad I know pulled in to scout out the hill for his kids, and I confirmed the news that he feared.